Harnessing the full potential of our disabled veterans

 The OU’s Open up the Future campaign is dedicated to empowering students with the knowledge to transform their lives - and this includes our veterans community.
 The Disabled Veterans’ Scholarship Fund - the first of its kind in the UK - will ensure that, if disability means veterans can no longer serve, they are empowered to rewrite their own futures.
 With your support, veterans will be able to study at undergraduate level for free, with specialist support for disabilities, allowing them to develop their skills, knowledge and experience, and ultimately, to dream new dreams.

-The Open University is now accepting applications for the Disabled Veterans' Scholarships Fund.
+Applications for the 2018/19 entry is now closed.
+The Open University will be accepting new applications for the Disabled Veterans' Scholarships Fund from March 2019.
 Click here for further details and to apply.